-Sports or cultural projects or programs, responsible scientific research or technological development;
+Athletic or cultural projects or programs, responsible scientific research or technological development;

-The aforementioned programs must have the accreditation of the Sporting Government Agency, culture and higher education, science and technology.
-Additionally, in the case of a 10% reduction in the Income Tax Rate, these programs or projects must be qualified as priority.
+The aforementioned programs must have the accreditation of the governing bodies of sport, culture and higher education, science and technology.
+Additionally, in the case of a 10% reduction in the income tax rate, these programs or projects must be qualified as priority.